Technology decision guides

 Use the project management software cluster to define requirements, compare total cost, check security and plan implementation.

-New: choose project management software with a complete evidence-led process
+Choose project management software with a complete evidence-led process

 Move from category questions to requirements, a comparison scorecard, pricing, security and implementation without relying on a generic “best software” list.